 The photo should measure 4.5cm x 3.5 cm.
 Your face should fill most of it.

-There are photo booths in most train stations.
-It costs £5 for four photos.
+If you don’t have a photo, there are photo booths in most train stations.
+It costs £6 for four photos.

 Which London attractions offer the 2 for 1 deals?